 4. STORAGE OFFSET ADJUSTMENT AND DEVIATION ACCOUNTING

-As described below, , BPA shall calculate and apply to «Customer Name»’s Provider of Choice Slice Application (POCSA) a separate Storage Offset Adjustment (SOA) for each Simulator Project that represents simulated water deviation accounting 48 hours after the difference in inflow occurred.
+BPA shall calculate and apply to «Customer Name»’s Provider of Choice Slice Application (POCSA) a separate Storage Offset Adjustment (SOA) for each Simulator Project that represents simulated water deviation accounting 48 hours after the difference in inflow occurred.
 BPA shall also calculate and apply to «Customer Name» a BOS Deviation Account balance that represents energy deviation accounting.

 4.1 «Customer Name»’s SOAs shall be established for each Simulator Project each Scheduling Hour and shall account for the differences between forecasted and observed stream flow values.
 SOAs shall be applied as adjustments to «Customer Name»’s associated Simulator Project inflows 48 hours after the hour for which the SOA is calculated.
 For example, an SOA that is calculated for Grand Coulee for hour 14 shall be applied to Grand Coulee’s simulated inflow for Scheduling Hour 14 two calendar days later.